mentalisttraceur/python-compose/README.rst

 * Flattening nested instances of ``compose`` because

+  * It makes the repr much more helpful for debugging and interactive usage.
+It is more common to want to know what the actual composed callable does, than to know the tree of nested ``compose`` calls that created it.

   * ``__call__`` performance is more important in typical cases than runspace efficiency (see above performance priorities).